-New Survey: Half of Teachers Use Digital Games in Class
+New Report: Half of Teachers Surveyed Use Digital Games in Class

 Half of the 505 K-8 teachers surveyed said they use digital games with their students two or more days a week, and 18 percent use them daily.

 There will be further, more in-depth coverage of this report in the coming weeks, but in the meantime, some more statistics from the study: